wengkit1/lb_v2/DEV_README.md

 4. **Named tabs**: Use `tab_name` parameter to wrap content
 5. **Conditional logic**: Check metadata or data before adding tabs

-This architecture makes the UI highly modular and allows for complex, interactive dashboards while keeping the code organized and maintainable.
+This architecture makes the UI highly modular and allows for complex, interactive dashboards while keeping the code organized and maintainable, please refer to [how_tab_builder_works.py](./how_tab_builder_works.py) for toy examples.